Bus Accident Claims

-Jefferies Solicitors are experts in dealing with all kinds of road traffic accidents including bus injury claims.
+Jefferies Solicitors are experts in dealing with all kinds of road traffic accidents including bus accident claims.

 Starting the process of your bus passenger accident claim is not as daunting as it may sound.
 Initially, a telephone call will allow us to assess your case.
 If we believe you have a potential claim for bus injury compensation, our experts will handle your case from there.
 We’re here to advise and answer any questions you may have about the legal process, from start to finish.

 To learn more and to discuss your potential claim in confidence, contact our team on 0800 342 3206.
 Alternatively, complete our online contact form to arrange an initial no-obligation telephone consultation with a member of our expert team.